mrtechghost/code-review-week-challenges/README.md

-# xss-fun-challenges
+# XSS Fun Challenges

-This repo contains a series of XSS challenges that get harder and harder to exploit
+This repo contains a series of XSS challenges that get harder and harder to exploit.